 Mast cell tumors in cats are most commonly found as incidental findings on the head and neck.
 Cats may have only one mass, but 13 to 43% will present with multiple mast cell tumors.
 The masses are often raised, white or pink in color, and may be haired or nonhaired.
 They may be mistaken for a “bug bite.”
 Mast cell tumors in cats are usually benign (do not spread to other areas of the body), but some do spread to local lymph nodes and can spread to other areas of the body (spleen, liver, or bone marrow).
 Sometimes cats will present for mast cell disease isolated to their spleen.
 The Siamese cat has been cited in multiple studies as being predisposed to developing mast cell tumors.

 The treatment of choice for feline mast cell tumors of the skin is surgery, and usually local recurrence is low.
-It is very important though for you to monitor for any new masses and bring these to your veterinarian’s attention.
+It is very important for you to monitor for any new masses, and bring these to your veterinarian’s attention.

-If your cat has a primary mast cell tumor of the spleen, removal of the spleen with surgery may be recommended and long term survival is typically good.
+If your cat has a primary mast cell tumor of the spleen, removal of the spleen with surgery may be recommended, and chance of long-term survival is typically high.